Sajetha13/SecureAuthApp/README.md

 ## Overview

-This project demonstrates how to implement a simple authentication system using Firebase.
+This project demonstrates how I learned to implement a simple authentication system using Firebase.
 It includes a login and signup system, a dashboard, and basic security warnings.

 ## Features